 The DPH Supervisory Committee provides mentoring to the student with regard to choice of courses, modifications to curriculum, input on internship direction and opportunities, and diversifying contacts and connections.
 In addition, the Committee is responsible for review of the student's Doctoral Document and involvement in the student's final oral examination.
-The supervisory committee will consists the Director of the DPH Program along with one representative from each of the three primary departments supporting the program Agronomy-Horticulture, Plant Pathology and Entomology.
+The supervisory committee will consist of the Director of the DPH program along with one representative from each of the three primary departments supporting the program Agronomy-Horticulture, Plant Pathology, and Entomology.
+The chair of the committee (advisor) may be the DPH Director (default) or any of the UNL faculty members on the committee.
 The same committee will be assigned to serve several students in the DPH program.
 The student is strongly encouraged to include an additional member who the student has had significant interaction while in the program.
-This additional member may be a university faculty member or it may also be someone external to the university with whom the student has had considerable interaction.
+This additional member may be a university faculty member, or it may also be someone external to the university with whom the student has had considerable interaction.